waaree

 Understanding the Solar Panel Lifecycle

-Solar panels typically have a lifespan of 25-30 years.
-With India's solar journey having gained momentum in the past decade, the country is approaching a critical phase where the first generation of installed panels will soon reach their end-of-life stage.
-According to recent estimates, India could generate 34,600 metric tons of solar panel waste by 2030, increasing dramatically to 325,000 metric tons by 2047.
-This presents both a challenge and an opportunity for sustainable waste management in the renewable energy sector.
+Solar panels typically have a lifespan of 25–30 years.
+With India's solar journey gaining momentum over the past decade, the country is approaching a critical phase where the first generation of installed panels will soon reach their end-of-life stage.

 The Composition and Recyclability of Solar Panels